bartdesmet/csharplang/spec/expressions.md

 ```
 outputs `False` because the casts create references to two separate instances of boxed `int` values.

+> __Expression Tree Conversion Translation Steps__
+>
+> For purposes of expression tree conversion of object reference equality operators, the `Equal` and `NotEqual` factory methods are used, rather than `ReferenceEqual` and `ReferenceNotEqual` methods which may be defined (as is the case for query expression trees).
+>
+> ***TODO***
+> * Evaluate whether generalized expression trees should make reference equality explicit operators explicit, either through the use of dedicated factory method names, or by using a flag.

 ### String equality operators

 The predefined string equality operators are: